Allax0007/minix_shell/README.md

 # minix_shell

-Thisis a simple command-line interface program developed in C for Minix systems.
+This is a simple command-line interface program developed in C for Minix systems.
 It allows users to execute commands, manage processes, handle input/output redirection, support piping, and enable background execution.

 ## Compilation Instructions